Sunburst Banner backgroundMiddle Fork Fun Logo

 Quagga Mussel

-A quagga mussel is small (up to 4 centimeters) with a striped black and yellow patterned shell.
-Quagga mussels can inhabit freshwater lakes, reservoirs and streams and colonize both soft and hard substrates.
+Quagga Mussels are small (up to approximately 1 ½ inches) with a striped black and yellow patterned shell.
+Quagga Mussels can inhabit freshwater lakes, reservoirs and streams and colonize both soft and hard substrates.
 A single female can produce over a million eggs a year.
+The closest known occurrences of Quagga Mussel to the MFP are in Lake Mead and the Colorado River downstream of Lake Mead, as well as all watersheds receiving water via the Colorado Aqueduct System.

 Zebra Mussel